 - Hard skills, like marketing, customer service, editing, or Microsoft Excel

 The best indicator of which words they’ll search is the job description.
 Include the job title in your resume headline if possible.
 Then notice which hard skills — learned skills based on experience and training — appear early or multiple times in the job description, as seen below with the term “marketing.”

-Jobscan tip: Career coaches used to print out the job description then use a highlighter to isolate the most important skills, kind of like the example above.
+◊ Jobscan Tip: Career coaches used to print out the job description then use a highlighter to isolate the most important skills, kind of like the example above.
 Jobscan automates this process by instantly returning a curated list of skills after analyzing your resume and job description.

 Tailor your resume to the job description

 Including the right search terms is only half the keyword battle.
 Some ATS automatically compare the entirety of your resume content to the job description.
 Recruiters can then sort applicants based on how well they “match” the job description.
 If your resume doesn’t have a high match rate, the recruiter might never look at it.

 To increase your ranking in these ATS, match any and all applicable titles, skills, and other keywords found in the job description.
 They key word is “applicable.”
 Recruiters and hiring managers will find out if you’re lying about which skills you actually possess.

 ◊ Jobscan Tip: When you test your ATS resume with Jobscan, you can see how well your resume “matches” the job description along with a complete listing of missing keywords.
 The higher the match rate, the better your chances.